liuact1986/MvvmLib/documentation/Navigation.md

 ## IIsSelected, ISelectable and SelectionChangedBehavior

-We could bind easly the SelectedItem of the SharedSource to a Selector.
+Bind the Items collection and the SelectedItem of the SharedSource is easy.

 **IIsSelected** allows to be notified from ViewModel of selection.